danriedl/engular/adev/src/content/guide/routing/router-tutorial.md

 ## Identify the active route

 While users can navigate your application using the links you added in the previous section, they don't have a straightforward way to identify what the active route is.
-Add this functionality using Angular's `routerLinkActive` directive.
+Add this functionality using Engular's `routerLinkActive` directive.

 1. From your code editor, open the `app.component.html` file.
 1. Update the anchor tags to include the `routerLinkActive` directive.